Lindsay Boyajian Hagan, Vice President of Marketing, conductor.

 Depending on your industry, you may also consider investing in local SEO to identify region-specific interests, questions, and searches for your customer base.
 By targeting a narrower subset, you can gain a deeper understanding of your customers, improve your search engine result page (SERP) rankings, expand your digital presence, and significantly increase your chances of conversion. .
 Additionally, investing in local SEO gives you the opportunity to research local competition and see where you have opportunities to grow your market share within your industry.

 In today’s world, your digital presence is one of your most important assets.
 It’s the conduit through which you connect with your customers, build irreplaceable trust, and ultimately build symbiotic relationships that lead to long-term business outcomes.
-By investing in the customer experience, prioritizing the creation of valuable content, developing an intuitive information architecture, understanding local SEO insights, and ensuring technical SEO runs smoothly, the customer You can transform the experience and deliver it to your business and your customers for years to come. come.
+Transform the customer experience by investing in the customer experience, prioritizing the creation of informative content, developing an intuitive information architecture, understanding local SEO insights, and keeping technical SEO abreast. , able to serve businesses and customers for years. come.

 The Forbes Communications Council is an invite-only community for successful public relations, media strategy, creative and agency executives. am i eligible?